williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 }
 ~~~

-#### Enroll User with Push Factor
+#### Enroll User with Okta Verify Push Factor
 {:.api .api-operation}

-Enrolls a user with a push factor.
+Enrolls a user with an Okta verify push factor.
 The factor must be [activated](#activate-push-factor) after enrollment by following the `next` link relation to complete the enrollment process.

 ##### Request Example
 {:.api .api-request .api-request-example}